Nanich87/JavaScript-Land-Surveying-Observations-Generator/README.md

 Survey-Observations-Generator
 =============================

-Survey Observations Generator written on pure JavaScript
+Survey Observations Generator written in pure JavaScript

 Input data consists of points in the following format: